 Education: B.A.
 1972, Columbia College; Ph.D.
 (Comparative Literature) 1980, Harvard University.

-Selected Works: Parables in Midrash: Narrative and Exegesis in Rabbinic Literature (1991); co-editor, Rabbinic Fantasies: Imaginative Narratives from Classical Hebrew Literature (1990); Midrash and Theory: Ancient Jewish Exegesis and Contemporary Literary Studies (1996); editor, The Anthology in Jewish Literature (2004); co-editor, Jewish Biblical Interpretation and Exchange: Comparative Exegesis in Context (2008); co-editor, The Washington Haggadah by Joel ben Simeon: A Fifteenth Century Manuscript from The Library of Congress (2011); co-editor, The Monk’s Haggadah: A Fifteenth Century Illuminated Codex from the Monastery of Tegernsee with a Prologue by the Friar Erhard von Pappenheim (2015); Jewish Literary Cultures: The Ancient Period (2015); and The Jewish Bible: The Material Histories of the Torah Scroll and the Hebrew Bible as a Book (forthcoming).
+Selected Works: Parables in Midrash: Narrative and Exegesis in Rabbinic Literature (1991); co-editor, Rabbinic Fantasies: Imaginative Narratives from Classical Hebrew Literature (1990); Midrash and Theory: Ancient Jewish Exegesis and Contemporary Literary Studies (1996); editor, The Anthology in Jewish Literature (2004); co-editor, Jewish Biblical Interpretation and Exchange: Comparative Exegesis in Context (2008); co-editor, The Washington Haggadah by Joel ben Simeon: A Fifteenth Century Manuscript from The Library of Congress (2011); co-editor, The Monk’s Haggadah: A Fifteenth Century Illuminated Codex from the Monastery of Tegernsee with a Prologue by the Friar Erhard von Pappenheim (2015); Jewish Literary Cultures: The Ancient Period (2015); and The Jewish Bible: A Material History (2017).
 Stern also curated and wrote the catalogue for Chosen: Philadelphia’s Great Hebraica (Rosenbach Museum & Library, 2011), and produced “A Tour Through the Jewish Book” (http://www.youtube.com/user/pennlibraries).